Morrisville Yard: History and notable features

 In 2004, NJT opened a new facility at the site to replace the haphazard collection of storage tracks around the Trenton Station complex known as the Barracks Yard.
 Another expansion of the yard was opened in 2008.
 This not only increased the absolute number of trains that could be stored at the end of the line, but also reduced the number of relay movements needed to position trains at the correct platform at the Trenton Transit Center.

-Capacity was also increased by a flying junction so that trains no longer needed to cross all 4 mainline tracks to access their storage tracks.
+Capacity was also increased by a flying junction so that trains no longer needed to cross all four of the mainline tracks to access their storage tracks.